 BMI is a measure of weight in relation to height and is used to indicate body fat.
 However, BMI is a bit controversial.
 It can appear elevated in very muscular people.
 For instance, bodybuilders with a very low body-fat percentage often have a BMI in the obese range.

 However, the researchers say that it's unlikely that the high BMIs of NFL players, especially those in the extremely obese range, were due to healthy muscle mass.

 For most people, even fit people, BMI is a good indicator of health.
 Multiple studies have shown that people with a BMI over 25 are more likely to get life-threatening illnesses like heart disease and diabetes.
 Calculators are available to

-But some research indicates that
+But some research indicates thatof health than BMI.

 NFL Players Pack on Pounds

 According to the National Institutes of Health, the following BMI ranges are used to indicate normal weight, overweight, and obesity:

 In their study, which appears in the March 2 issue of The Journal of the American Medical Association, researchers obtained the weights, heights, and positions for active NFL players in the 2003-2004 season from the official NFL web site.

 Data were available for 2,168 NFL players; researchers calculated the BMI for each player and team.

 More than 56% of the NFL players had a BMI over 30, which classifies them as obese.
 That's double the percentage of obese men in the U.S. aged 20-39 years, according to a national survey (56% vs. 23%).